hasenbanck/remram/README.md

 Virtual COM Port (also known as VCOM or CDC) support will land in the "official" STM32 arduino core with version 1.5.0.
 If you want to use VCOM feature earlier, you can use the the [master branch of the offical core](https://github.com/stm32duino/Arduino_Core_STM32).

 Have a look at the "[Update the STM32 Core using the git repository](https://github.com/stm32duino/wiki/wiki/Using-git-repository)" on how to update the STM32 arduino core with a custom git branch.
+You also have to select "CDC Full Speed" as USB interface inside Arduino to enable the CDC interface.

 ## External SD card reader